A Weekend In Lyon

 Lyon, you stole our heart (and our bellies).

-If you want to read more posts about our France road trip, we’ve covered Luxembourg, Strasbourg, the Balck Forest and the Alsace region so far.
+If you want to read more posts about our France road trip, we’ve covered Luxembourg, Strasbourg, the Balck Forest, Brittany and the Alsace region so far.
 Keep checking back for part 5 coming soon!
-Thanks for stopping by and don’t forget to leave me a comment.
+(Or sign up to our newsletter below and you will receive a notification in your inbox once it’s out) Thanks for stopping by and don’t forget to leave me a comment.

 Also, if you’re in the planning stages of a trip to Lyon, you will definitely find our other Lyon post very helpful – tips and advice on the best things to do and places to stay.